resolve-works/insight/README.md

 curl https://secure.ftm.nl/realms/insight/protocol/openid-connect/certs | jq -r ".keys[0]" > ./.jwk
 ```

+You'll also want to create a user for yourself in the `insight` realm.

 ### LLM configuration

 You'll need to add a [OpenAI api key](https://platform.openai.com/api-keys) to